UniversalDependencies/docs/_pcm-dep/acl-cleft.md

 ---

 The acl:cleft relation is used between a cleft clause and its head.
+This link is not used if a clause or an adverb is clefted

 ~~~ conllu
 # visual-style 3 7 acl:cleft	color:blue